Rent - frequently asked questions

 We're a not-for-profit organisation, so the rent that you pay allows us to maintain the homes that we provide and invest in our communities.

-Rent levels for social housing are guided by the Government.
-Further information on the Rent Standard can be found here:
+Rent levels for social housing are guided by the Government, the final decision about our increase is then made by our Board.
+Further information on the Rent Standard can be found on the link below.

 Our priority is to support you, our customer, so that you can continue to live in your home.